Contact Us for availability and scheduling

-Art Lessons now available in a historic Fine Arts Building.
+Art Lessons are available in a historic Fine Arts Building.

 Lesson’s focus depends on the student’s interest and knowledge level.
 Lessons are individually structured for each student and may or may not include the following: